nsmithuk/dynamo-queue-php/README.md

 Overview
 ------------
-DynamoQueue is a DynamoDB backed queue liberty.
+DynamoQueue is a DynamoDB backed queue library.
 The PHP version provides both queueing and worker components.

 DynamoQueue features:

-* Each job will be received by one worker, once, and only once
+* Each job will be received by one worker, once, and only once.
-* The status of jobs in the queue can be tracked by their job ID
+* The status of jobs in the queue can be tracked by their job ID.
-* Jobs will be processed in the order\* in which they are added (\*see [Job Processing Order](#job-processing-order))
+* Jobs will be processed in the order\* in which they are added (\*see [Job Processing Order](#job-processing-order)).
-* All the scalability benefits of Amazon’s DynamoDB
+* All the scalability benefits of Amazon’s DynamoDB.
-* Jobs can be up to 400 KB in size (see [Messages](#messages))
+* Jobs can be up to 400 KB in size (see [Messages](#messages)).

 Installation